ninrod/nin-vi-mode-static-cursor/README.md

 ## Mode indicators

 I provide none.
-Too distracting.
-The only indicator you'll have will be the cursor shape dynamic behaviour.
+I find it too distracting.
+The only indicator you'll have will be the cursor shape.

 It's a block in normal mode and a line shape in insert mode.

 ## Vim edition: for when things get hairy